 Do public procurement rules apply also to private partners?Answer:

-Institutions not falling under the scope of application of the public procurement laws (e.g. private companies for most procurement activities as defined under the “classical directive” (http://ec.europa.eu/internal_market/publicprocurement/index_en.htm) are exempt from the application of public procurement laws.
+Institutions that do not fall under the scope of public procurement laws (e.g. private companies in case of procurement activities as defined under the “classical directive”) are exempt from the application of public procurement laws.